vrajgautam1/user-management-blog-type/notes.md

       })
 }

-sequelize-cli looks for the config file in the root folder. keep the config folder in the root folder. njjnjj
+sequelize-cli looks for the config file in the root folder. keep the config folder in the root folder. njjnjjjj  j jj j j